This leaflet aims to help you and your family understand more about your cancer treatment.

 Sexual intercourse

 Patients who have had cancer have told us that it affects how you feel about your body, and can change your sex life.
-If you want, you can talk about these things in private with your key worker/clinical nurse specialist, or you can contact one of the organisations listed later in this leaflet for support.
+If you want, you can talk about these things in private with your key worker/clinical nurse specialist.
+Alternatively, you can contact one of the organisations listed later in this leaflet for support.
 Macmillan also has some useful booklets that deal with these issues.

 You can have sexual intercourse during radiotherapy if you feel comfortable.
 If having penetrative sex, you should use a barrier form of contraception e.g. condoms.
 Anxiety and worries about your illness and the future may cause you to lose interest in sex.